Convert your website to an app, design custom screens, engage users, and track insights — all with Twinr.

 Instead of fighting the tide, the most intelligent brands are rebuilding their growth stack and concentrating on first-party data, contextual signals, and transparent engagement.
 Privacy compliance isn’t a barrier; it’s a catalyst for authentic, trust-based relationships.

-Twinr allows you to build, engage, and analyze, without the need for invasive tracking.
+Twinr allows you to build, engage, and analyze without the need for invasive tracking.
 The platform’s basic functionalities encompass:

-Why is this a gamechanger?
+Why is this a game-changer?
 Because this transforms ATT’s challenges into opportunities for genuine user connection — transforming first-party data into your key strategic resource, all while in compliance.

 Focus on first-party data collection — Use specific, permission-based forms and surveys inside your app to collect relevant data.